 "You can't hear things in the Spirit while you have any turmoil or fear in you.
 You can't take a shade of fear into the presence of God."

-The Bible College of Wales
+The Birth of the Bible College of Wales

 In 1922, Rees Howells spoke at a meeting at the Llandrindod Convention, and gave a call for the full surrender of a life to Christ.
 Many young people came forward to respond to God and a minister suggested to Rees Howells to pray for more training facilities in Wales.
 Never did Rees Howells expect what the Lord would do next: He told him that He would build a college through him and would provide the finances needed to do so, only if he was willing.
 It was not an easy decision for Rees Howells to make as he had to resign and put aside a previous job offer to travel around English-speaking countries to share his testimony, which was what he wanted.
 Yet the Lord gave him the grace to lay aside his own desires and to accept the new, large financial and spiritual burden.